grannycart/by-sound-alone/index.md

 title: A Novel With Some Submarines In It (pre-release version)
 ---

-[//]: # (Eventually, when there's more than one story, this page should be re-oriented towards the series, rather than the one book.
-Each story should just be part of this page.)

 ## Some Information:
 * Read it as a really-long, unformatted webpage: [Manuscript Draft --- A Novel With Some Submarines In It (pre-release version)](content/Subworldbook1.html) by Mark Torrey
 * Reference diagrams of the protagonist submarines in the novel: [Submarine diagrams](content/draft-layout_sub-diagrams.pdf)